Beast (2017 film): Plot

-Treated by her controlling and vicious mother as flawed and a burden, 27-year-old Moll works as a tour guide in Jersey while living with her middle-class parents.
-She is expected to help care for her father, who suffers from dementia, and to provide babysitting for her niece.
+Treated by her controlling mother as flawed and a burden, 27-year-old Moll works as a tour guide in Jersey while living with her middle-class parents.
+She is expected to help care for her father, who has dementia, and to provide babysitting for her niece.
 The island community is on-edge following a string of unsolved rape/murders of young girls.

 During Moll's birthday party, her sister hijacks the reception by announcing she is pregnant.
-Feeling undervalued by her family, Moll engages in self harm and then leaves the party for a nightclub where she meets a man; they dance, but in the morning as they walk on the beach, he begins forcing himself on her despite her pleas for him to stop.
-At that moment a poacher with a hunting rifle rescues her.
-She is drawn to this young man, Pascal, craving love and excitement, although she is warned by family that he is a low class loser.
-As their relationship blossoms, Moll reveals to him that as a teenager she stabbed a classmate with scissors, claiming it was in self-defence.
+Feeling undervalued, Moll self-harms, and then leaves the party for a nightclub where she meets a man; they dance, but in the morning as they walk on the beach, he begins forcing himself on her.
+A poacher with a hunting rifle rescues her.
+She is drawn to this young man, Pascal, craving love and excitement, although she is warned by family that he is a low-class loser.
+As their relationship blossoms, Moll tells him that as a teenager she stabbed a classmate with scissors in self-defence.
 He shows his support for her.

 A fourth murder victim is discovered, a girl who disappeared on the night of Moll's birthday party.
-Moll is warned by the local police detective, named Clifford, who fancies her, that Pascal was the main suspect in an earlier murder, and was convicted at 18 of sexually assaulting a 14 year old.
+Moll is warned by the local police detective, named Clifford, who fancies her, that Pascal was the main suspect in an earlier murder, and was convicted at 18 of sexually assaulting a 14-year-old.
 She lies to him claiming she met Pascal at the nightclub and they danced there all night.
 Moll confronts Pascal about both accusations, and he reacts angrily, saying that every day he regrets his mistakes, but the sex with the girl was consensual, and she was manipulated into lying about him.
-He lets slip that he loves her, and she lovingly reciprocates.
+He lets slip that he loves her, and she reciprocates.

-At a formal function at the local country club with her family, Moll's sister gets Pascal ejected for wearing jeans.
-An indignant Moll makes a toast saying she forgives her family for everything "they've done for her," and as they leave she wrecks the immaculate putting green.
-She moves into Pascal's modest house, but one night the police barge in to arrest Pascal, and interrogate her.
+At a formal function at the local country club with her family, Moll's sister has Pascal ejected for wearing jeans.
+Moll indignantly makes a toast saying she forgives her family for everything "they've done for her," and as they leave wrecks the immaculate putting green.
+She moves into Pascal's modest house, but one night the police arrest Pascal, and interrogate her.
 She repeats her lie about meeting him in the club.
-The lead detective accuses Moll of protecting a murderer who lacks the capacity to love anyone, and wonders aloud if she is seeking retribution against the community.
+A detective accuses Moll of protecting a murderer who lacks the capacity to love anyone, and wonders aloud if she is seeking retribution against society.
 Moll returns to Pascal's house alone, where she is plagued by nightmares, and hounded by the press.